cosmicjs/nextjs-cms-example/README.md

 - [Cosmic JS Documentation](https://docs.cosmicjs.com) - learn about Cosmic JS features and API.
 - [Log in to your Dashboard](https://app.cosmicjs.com) - log in to the Cosmic JS Headless CMS dashboard.

-You can check out [the Next.js GitHub repository](https://github.com/zeit/next.js/) - your feedback and contributions are welcome!

 ## Deploy on ZEIT Now